curioustechizen/android-ago/README.md

 android-ago
 ==========

-This library provides `RelativeTimeTextView`, a custom `TextView` that takes a reference time and always displays the relative time with respect to the reference point.
+This library provides `RelativeTimeTextView`, a custom `TextView` that takes a reference time and always displays the relative time with respect to the reference point, **automatically refreshing the display text as needed**.
 This is a common pattern seen in several apps like chat apps, social networking, email etc.

 ![Here is a screenshot from the sample app][1]